Joint Health Supplements Review (Glucosamine, Chondroitin, MSM and Boswellia)

 Glucosamine and Chondroitin:

 Glucosamine and chondroitin sulfate, and MSM (methylsulfonylmethane) occur naturally in the body.
 The glucosamine used in supplements is typically derived from the shells of shrimp or crabs although a corn source is also available (look for products identifying as non-shellfish).
 Glucosamine is available in a variety of chemical forms, such as glucosamine hydrochloride and glucosamine sulfate.
 These vary in terms of the amount of actual glucosamine available for use in the body from an equal weight of each form (See ConsumerTips: Glucosamine and Chondroitin for more information).
 Chondroitin sulfate is generally derived from pig or cow cartilage, but even shark and chicken cartilage has been used.
-Chondroitin-like mucopolysaccharides from algae are also available.
+"Vegan" chondroitin, such as the product Mythochondro (which is derived from fermented bacteria) and chondroitin-like mucopolysaccharides from algae are also available.

 MSM (methylsulfonylmethane) occurs naturally in the body but MSM in supplements is produced synthetically.